Tee-35/PlayHub-Playstore/README.md

 ## High-Value vs Low-Value Single-Order Users

 This dataset segments customer orders into High and Low order value groups and summarises their commercial performance using three key metrics:
-• Order Value Segment: Categorizes orders based on their monetary value (High vs. Low).
+-  Order Value Segment: Categorises orders based on their monetary value (Higher vs. Lower than the average order value).
-• Order Count: The total number of orders placed within each segment.
+-  Order Count: The total number of orders placed within each segment.
-• Total Revenue: The cumulative revenue generated by each segment.
+-  Total Revenue: The cumulative revenue generated by each segment.
 The purpose of this segmentation is to understand how different customer value groups contribute to overall business performance and revenue generation.

 ### Key Findings

-• The High order value segment generated approximately 74% of total revenue while representing fewer orders than the Low segment.
+-  The High order value segment generated approximately 74% of total revenue while representing fewer orders than the Low segment.
-• The Low order value segment accounted for a higher number of orders but contributed only 26% of total revenue.
+-  The Low order value segment accounted for a higher number of orders but contributed only 26% of total revenue.
-• This indicates a substantial difference in average order value between the two segments, with high-value customers driving disproportionate revenue impact.
+-  This indicates a substantial difference in average order value between the two segments, with high-value customers driving disproportionate revenue impact.
-• Revenue is concentrated within a smaller group of higher-spending customers, increasing the importance of segment-level performance monitoring.
+-  Revenue is concentrated within a smaller group of higher-spending customers, increasing the importance of segment-level performance monitoring.

 ### Commercial Interpretation